StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Banking services

-Cash management: Robinhood offers a “Cash Card,” a prepaid debit card issued by a partner bank.
-The account carries some perks, such as direct deposit and the ability to earn bonuses that are invested in the separate brokerage account.
+Cash Management: Robinhood offers a “Cash Card,” a prepaid debit card issued through a partner bank.
+This card allows for direct deposit and earns bonuses that are automatically invested into your brokerage account.

 Feature Robinhood logoRobinhood